 Charlie hails from his hometown of Rye, New York, a suburb of New York City.
 Growing up there, farming was a career he never thought to consider.
-After graduating from Bowdoin College with a degree in economics and unsure what to do with it, he spent a summer farming with his sister in the Berkshires.
+After graduating from Bowdoin College with a degree in economics and feeling unsure what to do with it, he spent a summer farming with his sister in the Berkshires.
 Famous last words.
 From there, he moved on to apprentice at Appleton Farms in Ipswich, MA, and spent the following season with Noah Kellerman and Sophie Courser at Alprilla Farm in Essex, MA, as the assistant manager.
-Since then, he's been timber framing and milking cows in Vermont.
-Though his detour after college quickly became his career, his love for economics still runs strong and he's excited to finally utilize that skill set in his own small farm setting.
-When not hammering something or mucking the duck house, you can usually find him with a cup of coffee in hand, researching antique tools or reading up on behavioral economics.
+Since then, he's been timber framing, milking cows, and raising vegetables in Vermont.
+Charlie is the veggie guy at TSF.
+He’s got a knack for plant care and feeding people, which may have something to do with his Italian mother.
+When not hammering something or crop planning, you can usually find him with a cup of coffee in hand, researching antique tools or reading up on draft power.

 Jillian was born and raised in Bennington, Vermont.
 Though she intended to escape her home state during college, she couldn't pass up the opportunity to attend Champlain College, in Burlington.
 There, she got a degree in environmental policy while simultaneously falling further in love with the Green Mountain State.
 Since college, she's farmed at Mighty Food Farm, True Love Farm, and most recently, Knoll Farm, where she had a transformative summer in the Mad River Valley with a flock of Icelandic Sheep and some phenomenal mentors.
-She's tried out a number of desk jobs but found that she was chronically daydreaming of farmland instead of spreadsheets.
-So with a budding freelance writing career and big plans for Take Stock Farm, she's renounced the office life for greener pastures.
+She tried out a number of desk jobs but found that she was chronically daydreaming of grass instead of the bottom line.
+So with a newfound love of sheep and big plans for Take Stock Farm, she's renounced the office life for greener pastures.
 When not chasing Gunnar (the farm dog) around or lifting heavy stuff, she's usually also got a cup of coffee in her hand and some knitting needles nearby.

 The land that lies beyond the barn's door is hilly and soggy - a great agricultural challenge for the farmers.
 Ancient apple trees are scattered throughout the pasture which is bordered by quaking aspen, sugar maples, and beeches.
 The pasture is steep, but the view from the top makes a hike up worth it.